subzeroid/instagrapi/README.md

 # instagrapi

-Fast and effective Instagram Private API wrapper (public+private requests and challenge resolver).
+Fast and effective Instagram Private API wrapper (public+private requests and challenge resolver) without selenium.
 Use the most recent version of the API from Instagram, which was obtained using [reverse-engineering with Charles Proxy](https://adw0rd.com/2020/03/26/sniffing-instagram-charles-proxy/en/) and [Proxyman](https://proxyman.io/).

 *Instagram API valid for **5 July 2021** (last reverse-engineering check)*